Credible takeaways

 - You may qualify for loan forgiveness if you take out federal Direct Unsubsidized Loans or grad PLUS loans.

 A doctoral degree is an impressive credential but comes with a hefty price tag.
-Doctoral degree recipients graduate with an average of $92,926 in federal student loan debt, and those with professional degrees graduate with $153,335 in federal debt, according to an analysis by The Institute for College Access & Success.
+Doctoral degree recipients graduate with an average of $92,926 in federal student loan debt, and those with professional degrees graduate with $153,335 in federal loans, according to an analysis by The Institute for College Access & Success.

 The best way to pay for this higher education is through scholarships and grants, followed by federal student loans.
 But these often aren't enough to complete a PhD program, and private student loans can help you foot the rest of the bill.
+Ascent stands out as a top lender for PhD students due to unique offerings like longer grace periods and no-cosigner loans.

 Current private student loan rates